Plotter Blade Angles - Edward Mathias & Co

 Those old descriptions still persist, but although they may be described as such, blades now supplied are rarely made to those old configurations because blade design has progressed to become more suited to modern machines and materials.

-Sooner or later people who don’t know which angle they are talking about and are unlikely to have, or be able to use, instruments to measure it, will stop using meaningless descriptions that were already out of date before they were born.
+Sooner or later people will stop using meaningless descriptions that were out of date before they were born.

 Next time somebody describes a blade as 30 or 45 or 60 Degrees ask them “which angle?”